 - Provide training: If you use a new remote working tool to facilitate work from home, it is important that you provide training to employees to familiarize them with these tools for working from home.

-- Set a routine: Set a work routine and discuss it over with coworkers so they know between what times you will be working.
+- Set a routine: Set a work routine and discuss it with coworkers so they know between what times you will be working.